platformxlab/RAGPerf/README.md

 ## Citation

-Please consider citing us if you find RAGPerf useful in your research, we will release its full paper soon.
+Please consider citing us if you find RAGPerf useful in your research, the paper is available at arXiv:

 ```bibtex
 @misc{ragperf2026,